 I've dated two medical students, and they've both been my kind of age and level of training.
 We're quite busy.
 They say that in every cohort of trainee doctors going through there'll be a few marriages within the class.
 But then we do spend six years together.
 I know a couple of my friends have been going out since first year, so there must be some truth in it.

-studied and actually been bothered to commit to something for so long is quite
+The fact you've studied and actually been bothered to commit to something for so long is quite attractive.

 Yeah, I guess.
 I'd never though of that.
 It's fair to say people do hold a certain amount of respect for it.
 That's nice.

 Sophie Finch (pictured waving with her team)—Interior Designer; Finch Interiors

 VICE: Why on earth do you think you lot get right-swiped?

 Sophie Finch: Maybe because we're creative?
 We're intelligent but a bit more free thinking.
 We seem fun.
 It sounds a bit pretentious, but we're not stuck in a bank working nine to five.
 We also have sense of style.

 That makes sense.
 If you make interiors look nice, you're not going to look bad.

 Yes.
 And maybe we push things a bit more sartorially.
 For instance, I like a sequined jacket of the bomber variety.
 That might be what it is: They can spot us in the pub.